ekandell/ekandell.github.io/docs/projects.markdown

 - ## Personal Website
 [Github Repo](https://github.com/ekandell/ekandell.github.io)
 <br>
-##### My first foray into using jekyll and markdown in addition to HTML and CSS to produce a functioning website where I can display my projects and accomplishments.
+##### My first foray into using Jekyll and markdown in addition to HTML and CSS to produce a functioning website where I can display my projects and accomplishments.
 <br>

 - ## NumC
 [Project Spec](https://fa22.cs161.org/proj2/) \- Github repo available upon request
 <br>
-##### I created my own version of the python library Numpy using C. I optimized code for significantly increased performance (up to 500x speedup) using SIMD, OpenMP, loop unrolling, and more efficient algorithms.
+##### I created my own version of the Python library Numpy using C. I optimized code for significantly increased performance (up to 500x speedup) using SIMD, OpenMP, loop unrolling, and more efficient algorithms.
 <br>

 - ## Gitlet